dtdo90/dtdo90/README.md

 ## Youtube channel
 I like to share my learning and finding with like-minded people.
-On my [YouTube](https://www.youtube.com/@taido4883), I
+On my [YouTube channel](https://www.youtube.com/@taido4883), I have
 - Shared tutorials on AI research and deep learning models.
 - Built computer vision applications and engaged an AI-focused audience.